simolus3/drift/docs/docs/SQL API/sql_ide.md

 ---

-data:
-  title: "Experimental IDE"
+title: Experimental IDE
-  weight: 5
 description: Get real-time feedback as you type sql
-  hidden: true
-template: layouts/docs/single

 ---

-{% block "blocks/pageinfo" %}
+!!! note ""

     __This page is outdated, and the drift analysis plugin is not currently available__.
     It may be re-enabled in a future drift version.
-{% endblock %}

 Drift ships with an experimental analyzer plugin that provides real-time feedback on errors,